AcademySoftwareFoundation/aswf-docker/README.md

 * `aswf/ci-opencue:20XX`: Based on `aswf/ci-common`, comes with all OpenCue upstream dependencies pre-installed.
 * `aswf/ci-openvdb:20XX`: Based on `aswf/ci-common`, comes with all OpenVDB upstream dependencies pre-installed.
 * `aswf/ci-usd:20XX`: Based on `aswf/ci-common`, comes with all USD upstream dependencies pre-installed.
+* `aswf/ci-osl:20XX`: Based on `aswf/ci-common`, comes with all OpenShadingLanguage upstream dependencies pre-installed.
 * `aswf/ci-vfxall:20XX`: Based on `aswf/ci-common`, comes with most VFX packages pre-installed.

 ### Versions